 Jesus begins the parable with a typical scene that everyone could relate to.
 It is harvest time, and the harvest has to be brought in.
 That’s the reason he went to the marketplace throughout the day.
 He needed workers.
 The landowner agrees on the wage for those hired early, and the workers early in the morning trusted in the integrity of the landowner, and he did show them integrity.
 They got the standard wage at the end.
 But then as the story progresses, Jesus introduces, by degrees, features that shock the listeners.
 “Did he just say that the guys who where hired at five o’clock also get one denarius, each?
 That’s good for those guys but bad for business to pay one denarius for one hour of work!
 He lost money!”

 The point of the story is that in the worldly system, the people who work the longest indeed get the most pay.
 That is fair and just.
 But this parable is not a guide to discuss labor law in a civil society today.
 Bad idea.

 Instead, in Matt.
 19:27 Peter pointed out that he and the other eleven had forsaken all.
 What will happen for them?
-It is true that Jesus promised them thrones of judgment in the Next Age, but this should not discourage the rest of us to think we won’t have any salvation or grace or ministry opportunities.
+It is true that Jesus promised them thrones of judgment in the Next Age, but this should not discourage the rest of us to think we won’t have any salvation or grace or eternal life or ministry opportunities.